peterszerzo/scaling-tricks-for-geo/README.md

 # On Scalable Interactive Mapping: Recent Favorites Tricks

-I spent some time thinking up some strategies that made my recent interactive mapping code less bulky, more modular, and best of all, fun to write and maintain.
-I finally extracted and collected them into this blog post.
-For those of you eager to jump right to live, breathing code, this [demo project](https://github.com/pickled-plugins/scaling-tricks-for-geo) uses most of the tricks I talk about, with an emphasis on showing patterns as opposed to being granularly refactored for production use.
+I spent some time thinking up some coding patterns that made my recent interactive mapping code less bulky, more modular, and all in all more fun to write and maintain.
+Finally, I extracted and collected them into this blog post.
+For those of you looking to see live, breathing code, this [demo project](https://github.com/pickled-plugins/scaling-tricks-for-geo) sums things up in a somewhat unpolished nutshell.

-Here are some of the topics I touch on:
+Some topics I touch on:
 * a focused look at interactive data visualizations within larger front-end architectures.
 * a smarter flavor of geodata that reintroduces featureful data models inside interactive map views.
 * a scetch of a visualization lifecycle that works the same way for various forms of displayable data, whether they need additional shape files loaded or not.
+* a word on visualization.

-The technology stack used for demonstration: [d3.js](http://d3js.org/) render using [Backbone.js](http://backbonejs.org/) data models, carried over into [GeoJSON](http://geojson.org/) format The ideas and code samples from this post may work well with other MV* frameworks or in [React](http://facebook.github.io/react/) apps, and especially as lightweight helpers if you don't use a framework at all.
+The technology stack: [d3.js](http://d3js.org/) render using [Backbone.js](http://backbonejs.org/) data models, carried over into [GeoJSON](http://geojson.org/) format.
+That said, the ideas and code samples from this post may work well with other MV* frameworks or in [React](http://facebook.github.io/react/) apps, and especially as lightweight helpers if you don't use a framework at all.
 In fact, the [project](http://atlas.newamerica.org) that first used patterns from this blog post is in transition to React, so there is a good chance I may follow up with specifics.

-To run the [demo project](https://github.com/pickled-plugins/scaling-tricks-for-geo) on your local machine, navigate to the root of the project folder in the command line and run a simple Python server such as ``python -m SimpleHTTPServer 1848``.
-Then, in the browser, navigate to ``localhost:1848``.
-The main rendering code is in ``src/app.js``, which points to other important bits and pieces of JavaScript.

-When you're back, or if you're still with me, let's dive in!
+All that put aside for a split second, though, I just want to say that I am really excited to do a technical blog for the very first time.
+I hope you enjoy!

-## Interactive GeoData Visualizations in Client-side Apps
+## Interactive GeoData Visualizations within Client-side Apps

 On the combined use of ``Backbone.js``, a minimalistic MV* framework and ``d3.js``, the most popular data visualization library, Shirley Wu said the following: "Yup, I totally agree, it's really not that difficult.
 But what I do think is challenging (and interesting), is to use them together well".
 I resonated not only with her statement, but with her code examples she presented [on Backbone Conf III 2014](https://www.youtube.com/watch?v=TqXD0_tGPv8&list=PLlgxAbM67lYIGw8DnANC7VgREbzJRQged&index=7).
 I think they did a really good job ironing out the differences in which object-oriented Backbone views and functional d3 rendering workflows can be blended together.
 In an ever-so-slightly different flavor, these ideas found their way into my work as well.